zuckung/endless-sky-plugins/README.md

 [more.person.ships.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.2-more.person.ships/more.person.ships.zip) | 4.6 mb | 2024-10-15 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/more.person.ships/) <a href="res/imagemd/more.person.ships.md">view images</a> [32]<br>
 <br>
 >This plugin adds more person ships to the different regions of the galaxy.
-See the README for details."
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### more.person.ships